BAWES-Universe/workadventure-universe/bots/docs/architecture/PATHFINDING.md

 ## Overview

+✅ **IMPLEMENTED**: The bot pathfinding system is fully implemented and integrated into all bot behaviors.

-Bots need pathfinding to navigate around obstacles in WorkAdventure maps.
-Unlike human players who can visually see obstacles and navigate around them, bots must calculate paths programmatically to avoid walls, colliders, and other obstacles.
+Bots use pathfinding to navigate around obstacles in WorkAdventure maps.
+Unlike human players who can visually see obstacles and navigate around them, bots calculate paths programmatically to avoid walls, colliders, and other obstacles.

 ## Why Pathfinding is Needed